NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 Looking at the unfolded spectrum for IC 3639 (Figure \ref{fig:IC3639_uf}), an extremely strong Fe K$\mathrm{\alpha}$ line can be seen around 6.4 keV.
 The unfolded spectrum also shows a substantial rise from 10-20 keV, with a pronounced Compton hump at 20 keV.
 We therefore added a BORUS component to the initial TBABS*POWERLAW model.

 Prominent residuals remained at 0.5-2.0 keV, so we also added an APEC component.
 The resulting best fit model has C-stat/d.o.f.\ = 606.54/824.
 The parameter values for the best fit model are tabulated in Table \ref{tab:IC3639params}.
 Since the upper error bar for $\mathrm{CF_{tor}}$, the lower error bar for $\mathrm{\cos(\theta_{inc})}$, and the lower error bar for the BORUS normalization were less than 0.005 in value, we have rounded them up to 0.01.
 The best fit model is plotted over the unfolded spectrum in Figure \ref{fig:IC3639_uf}.
+The logarithm of the 2-10 keV luminosity (in units of $\mathrm{erg\:s^{-1}}$) measured from the model is $43.07^{+0.18}_{-0.12}$.